VINAYR1223/ComputerVision_Project2/README.md

 ## ▶️ Run the Project
-python main.py
+- python main.py
-Press:"ESC" to exit the application.
+- Press:"ESC" to exit the application.

-## 📁 Project Structure
-Naruto-VFX/
-│
-├── main.py
-├── Utility.py
-│
-├── Effects/
-│   ├── Effect1/        # Rasengan animation frames
-│   └── Effect2/        # Chidori animation frames
-│
-└── README.md

 ## This project is intended for educational purposes, portfolio demonstration, and computer vision experimentation.